cortex-lab/phy/design/merge-workflow-feedback-plan.md

 Controller tests should verify that transfers of active IDs preserve effective membership, assign the destination role without duplicate ownership, preserve unrelated selections, and use deterministic order and color behavior.
-Do not add a blanket Normal-mode disjointness invariant without auditing existing overlap semantics.
+Do not require Normal-mode roles to be disjoint without auditing existing overlap semantics.
 Test reference promotion, absent IDs, repeated requests, last-member rejection, and invalid operations leaving state unchanged.

 GUI tests must use actual mouse/key events as well as direct controller calls: